 CPU: Intel Celeron – Core i5 | Graphics: Intel HD Graphics – HD Graphics 5500 | RAM: 2GB – 4GB | Screen: 15.6-inch HD (1,366 x 768) – FHD (1,920 x 1,080) | Storage: 16GB – 32GB SSD

 If you’re looking for a large laptop but don’t want to pay the price, Chromebook deals are the right ones to hunt.
 Acer’s crafted a strong, 15.6-inch Chrome machine that can house plenty of beefier components than most other laptops at its price range.
 It doesn’t do much that’s exclusive to its larger size so much that it simply does those things more.
 For many, that’s a selling point worth trying to find the best deal over, and this just so happens to be the best one.

 Acer Chromebook R11

 CPU: Intel Celeron N3150 | Graphics: Intel HD Graphics | RAM: 2GB – 4GB | Screen: 11.6-inch, HD (1,366 x 768) | Storage: 16GB – 32GB SSD

-The R11's subtle design may not win any awards, but behind that white shell is a surprisingly fit notebook destined to last an entire day's work.
+The R11's subdued design may not win any awards, but behind that white shell is a surprisingly slim laptop destined to last an entire day's work.
 It’s even among the first Chromebooks to support Android apps by way of the Google Play Store.
 So, if you’ve ever wanted to use Firefox on a Chromebook, now you can.
-The R11 packs day-long longevity, snappy performance and a 360-degree hinge with touchscreen.
+The R11 packs day-long battery life, sharp performance and a 360-degree hinge for the touchscreen.
 It won't burn your wallet, thereby making cons, like an iffy trackpad and barely-HD screen, a little easier to take.

 Read the full review: Acer Chromebook R11